mratsim/weave/picasso/README.md

   the memory pools for shared objects.

-- Picasso implements state-of-the-art dynamic load balancing including lazy loop splitting and adaptative steals to package or split tasks depending on real-time conditions.
+- Picasso implements state-of-the-art dynamic load balancing including lazy loop splitting and adaptative stealing to package or split tasks depending on real-time conditions.

 - Picasso follows a future model, similar to async/await for IO